2023 The Cinderella Army

 Our day includes stops at the German Tiger Tank in Vimoutiers, and also the Commonwealth War Graves Cemetery at Bretteville-sur-Laize - the largest Canadian WWII cemetery in France.
 Overnight Rouen - hotel tba.
 [B,L]

-We begin our journey north along the channel coast, following the footsteps of the Canadians affectionately known as "Cinderella on the Left."
+We begin our journey north along the channel coast, following the footsteps of the Canadian Army affectionately known as "Cinderella on the Left."
 But today, we step back in time to 1942 and the Raid on Dieppe.
 We start with a morning stroll along the main beach of Dieppe to consider Operation Jubilee - the plans, the execution and the after-math of a plan that went horribly wrong.

 The raid entailed three Canadian attack zones and we next move northeast to the beach at Puys, arguably Canada's darkest hour of WW2, followed by a visit to Pourville to the southwest and Merritt's Bridge.
 We pause for lunch, allowing time to explore the many restaurants which line the inner harbour.